GU Piscium b: Properties

 An orbital revolution around its parent star (which is 1/3 the mass of the Sun) or "year", would take approximately 163,000 years to complete, considering a circular orbit with 2000 AU as the semi-major axis.
 It is a gas giant located in the constellation of Pisces, 155 light-years from the Solar System, and estimated to have a mass nine to thirteen times that of Jupiter, and a surface temperature of 1000 K.

 It is a relatively young stellar system, part of the AB Doradus moving group of ca. 30 main stars created from the same molecular cloud less than 100 million years ago, and the only one found among the 90 stars of the group examined.

+The spectral type was initially determined to be T3.5 ±1.
+This team also found that it is a weak binary candidate.
+A later work found it more similar to known tight binary T-dwarfs and assigned a spectral type of T2+T8.
+This object was found to be variable.
+First a study with the Canada-France-Hawaii Telescope found a rotation period of around 6 hours and an amplitude of 4 ±1% on 2014 October 11.
+On two other occasions this object was not variable.
+Later the variability was studied with Hubble Space Telescope WFC3 at 1.1-1.67 μm.
+GU Psc b showed variability with an amplitude of 2.7% and a rotation period of around 8 hours.
+The largely gray light curve modulation show that this object has heterogeneous clouds.

 Discovery

 The discovery was made by an international team of astronomers led by Marie-Eve Naud of the Université de Montréal in Quebec, combining observations from telescopes of the Gemini Observatory, the Mont Mégantic Observatory (OMM), the Canada–France–Hawaii Telescope (CFHT) and the W. M. Keck Observatory.
 Its large distance away from its parent star permitted the use of combined infrared and visible light images to detect it, a technique astronomers hope to reproduce to discover much closer planets with the Gemini Planet Imager (GPI) in Chile.

 Near-infrared spectroscopy of the companion was obtained with the GNIRS spectrograph on the Gemini North Telescope, which shows evidence of low surface gravity confirming the planet's youth.
 Weak methane absorption was detected in H and K band corresponding to a spectral type of T3.5.